griffithlab/pVACtools/README.md

 By default this argument is set to median.</li>
 <li><code>binding threshold</code>: The user can choose to report only epitopes where the mutant allele has IC50 binding scores below this value.
 By default, pVAC-Seq uses a cutoff of 500.
 <li><code>minimum fold change</code>: This parameter sets the minimum fold change between mutant binding score and wild-type score to use for filtering.
 The default is 0, which filters no results.
 Using 1 will require that binding is better to the MT than WT.</li>
+<li><code>fasta size</code>: The user can specify the number of fasta entries that will be submitted to the IEDB RESTful API at a time.
+The default is 200 but certain variants or prediction algorithms might warrant a smaller number of FASTA entries in order to avoid timeouts from IEDB.</li>
+<li><code>--keep-temp-files</code>: When this flag is set the <code>tmp</code> directory and the intermediate files it contains will not get deleted after a succcessful run.
+This might be useful for debugging purposes.</li>
 </ul>

 ### convert_vcf